paketo-buildpacks/rfcs/accepted/0000-paketo-community.md

 1. All repositories must meet some testing standard to be trusted in order to ensure that the projects support the latest Paketo technologies and platforms.
 1. If a project maintainers are not making a best effort of patching out or updating vulnerable software then the project as a whole is untrustworthy.

-The maintainers must also be willing to sign the project over to the Cloud Foundry Foundation and conform to the licensing of the project.
+The maintainers must also be willing to sign the project over to the Cloud Foundry Foundation and conform to the licensing of the requirements laid out by the Cloud Foundry Foundation.

 ## Implementation